vicbul/gcdproject/CodeBook.md

 **4. Appropriately label the data set with descriptive variable names.**

 Using the names provided in *"features.txt"* as variable names, as we already did, seems coherent and descriptive.
-However it is convenient to remove especial characteres like "-" and "()" which could create problems later on subsetting the data using some functions like *sqldf()*.
+However it is convenient to remove especial characters like "-" and "()" which could create problems later on subsetting the data using some functions like *sqldf()*.

     names(all_activities) <- gsub("-","_",names(all_activities))
     names(all_activities) <- gsub("\\(|\\)","",names(all_activities))